Are classic cars exempt from clean air zones, the ULEZ, LEZ, and Congestion Charge?

 Unfortunately, you cannot get exemptions or discounts from the Congestion Charge for classic or military vehicles like you can with the LEZ/ULEZ.

-What else is exempt?
+What else is exempt from Congestion Charges?